 Is the HIV test confidential?

-How long does it take to get my results?
+How long does it take to get my HIV results?

-Results for the Better2Know 28 day test will be ready three days from when your sample is received in our Laboratory.
-For the Early Detection 10 day test, results will be ready in only four days from when your sample is received in our laboratory.
+Depending on the location, your results for the Better2Know 28-day test will be ready as soon as three days from when your sample is received at our laboratory.
+For the Early Detection 10-day test, your results will be ready no longer than four days after we receive your sample.